fake-useragent/fake-useragent/README.md

 ## Features

-- Data is pre-downloaded from [techblog.willshouse.com](https://techblog.willshouse.com/2012/01/03/most-common-user-agents/) and the data is part of the package
+- Data is pre-downloaded from [https://user-agents.net/](https://user-agents.net/download) and the data is part of the package
+- The data consists of the current browser versions or one version lower
 - Retrieves user-agent strings locally
 - Retrieve user-agent Python dictionary
 - Supports Python 3.x